 Q5: What is your approach to AI governance in large organizations?

 Ans: My approach includes creating clear policies for data usage, model transparency, and monitoring.
+This follows modern AI governance frameworks and best practices.
 I ensure teams follow responsible AI practices such as fairness, explainability, and accountability.
 I also define approval workflows and risk-assessment procedures to ensure models are safe, secure, and aligned with company standards.

 Q6: How do you ensure ethical AI practices during development?